wakuwakumiwaku/improved-leshop/README.md

 # improved-leshop
-a script that automatically scrapes all invoices from Leshop.ch requires Python 3.9.0, and the following libraries:
+scrape all invoices from Leshop.ch requires Python 3.9.0, and the following libraries:
 ```
 import time